 - 9 Chickweed Lane: Edda's friend Thorax had hair so stubborn that Sister Caligula (head-nun of Edda's school) took Thorax to a barbershop where she prayed over Thorax's wayward locks as Edda told the barber "Stay calm, do not show your fear."

 - Jazmine DuBois from The Boondocks is shown having this problem with her "frizzy" mixed-race hair, i.e. what she adamantly refuses to call her afro.
+Her parents have tried to straighten it but not even hair relaxers will change its texture.

 - Fluffle Puff is defined by her ridiculously thick fur.
 Like her, it tends to obey physics when it feels like it.
 It can be tamed, but doing so tends to make ponies borderline insane.